 Management / TripAdvisor

 Address: 91-1 Peabody St, Salem, MA 01970, United States

 The Punto Urban Art Museum is one of the best things to do in Salem, Massachusetts.
 The museum is dedicated to urban art and features a variety of contemporary works by local, national, and international artists.
 The museum also has a gift shop and offers several workshops throughout the year.

-It’s also an open-air museum, so make sure you plan accordingly if there is inclement weather in the forecast.
-It’s an easy walk from downtown Salem, so you can visit it in around a half-hour if you are staying in the heart of the main street.
+It’s also an open-air museum, so plan accordingly if inclement weather is in the forecast.
+It’s an easy walk from downtown Salem, so you can visit it in around a half-hour if you stay in the heart of the main street.

 15. Elias Hasket Derby House

 Address: Salem Maritime National Historic Site, Derby House, 65 Derby St, Salem, MA 01970, United States